homelabos/homelabos/docs/setup/installation.md

 Once that is done, you can run `make` to have HomelabOS install itself.

-To change any setting, edit your `config.yml` file, then run `make config` again.
+To change any setting, edit your `config.yml` file, then run `make update`.

 To reset your settings, run `make config_reset`, then run `make config` again.